Hadoop vs Spark: All You Need to Know About Big Data Analytics

 2) Spark SQL

-Spark SQL collects structured data information so users can permit to improve structured data processing.
+Spark SQL collects structured data information so users can improve structured data processing.

 3) Spark Streaming and Structured Streaming